 Most allopathic and osteopathic medical schools require that you take a course in Statistics (like biometrics) and 2 semester of English or Composition.
 The new MCAT exam requires 1 semester of Sociology 100 and 1 semester of Psychology 100.

 Medical schools and other health professions schools are highly competitive.
 You need a grade point average above 3.4 to be considered by most schools.
 Remember, you are competing with students from all over the country for admission.

 Schools are also interested in your volunteer activities, your leadership abilities, and your commitment to working with people.
 They are interested in students who make time to study abroad.

 The professors on the Health Professions Advisory Committee are available to advise you on what you need to do to get in to medical school.
 If you are interested in medical school, you should make sure to take advantage of the programs scheduled by HPAC and to meet with these advisors.

 If you want to take Human Biology or Microbiology first semester, there are openings in both courses.
 Chemistry 117, Introduction to Chemistry, is offered both semesters.
-Please note that if you note that you are interested in Medical School on the back of your registration card, you will be more likely to get in to the science course of your choice.

 Have a great year!

 Ted Gries, email@example.com

 Laura Parmentier, email@example.com